tylercooksrice/cse15l-lab-reports/lab-report-1.md

   in the terminal.
 Since "cd" now had a proper argument of a directory, the working directory was changed to the directory that was entered, /home/lecture1/messages, as "cd" changes the current working directory to the path directory entered as an argument after "cd".
 - Output was not an error

   *with a path to a file as an argument.*
   ![Image](CD_with_file_argument.png)

 - The working directory was /home when ran.
+- The output displayed an error message, because